 Guideposts for Success for Youth with Mental Health Needs

 This framework was developed for youth service practitioners that serve youth with mental health needs.

 Guideposts for Success for Youth with Learning Disabilities

-This framework was developed to provide guidance to caring adults and youth service professionals for improving services and outcomes for youth, ages 14 to 25, with diagnosed and undiagnosed learning disabilities.
+This framework provides guidance to caring adults and youth service professionals for improving services and outcomes for youth, ages 14 to 25, with diagnosed and undiagnosed learning disabilities.

-This webpage from the Children’s Bureau provides a list of state and national resources that address the needs of youth in transition with disabilities.
+This webpage provides a list of state and national resources that address the needs of youth in transition with disabilities.

 Youth with Disabilities in the Juvenile Justice System: Prevention and Intervention Strategies